jupyterhealth/jupyterhealth.github.io/content/community.md

 ---

 ## **Call to Action**
 **Are you ready to break new ground in healthcare data management and analytics?** We invite you to join us at the forefront of this exciting movement.
 Whether through direct collaboration or by using JupyterHealth independently,  your involvement is crucial.
 Share your innovative ideas with us, and let’s transform the healthcare landscape together.

-[Let's talk!](https://docs.google.com/forms/d/e/1FAIpQLSf66RoskvOgvgecltyvo5QMl6lRZLXk6sB4GJqu0I_xJG6ACg/viewform)
+<a class="btn btn-outline-primary px-4" href="https://docs.google.com/forms/d/e/1FAIpQLSf66RoskvOgvgecltyvo5QMl6lRZLXk6sB4GJqu0I_xJG6ACg/viewform"> Let's talk <span class="ms-2"> </span></a>